dric2018/speech-llms/README.md

-# qwen-llm-sp
+# speech-llms
-A repository for trials and errors with Qwen Speech Processing tools
+A repository for trials and errors with LLM-based Speech Processing tools